gitnacho/docs/docs/start/quick-setup.md

 * execute `echo %JAVA_HOME%` and make sure a valid path is returned
 * execute `echo %ANDROID_HOME%` and make sure a valid path is returned

-> **Tip** You can [install and use custom Android Virtual Devices](https://docs.nativescript.org/tooling/android-virtual-devices) that are emulating different API levels and screens.
+> **Tip**: You can [install and use custom Android Virtual Devices](https://docs.nativescript.org/tooling/android-virtual-devices) that are emulating different API levels and screens.

 #### macOS